 In keeping with the Portland-area’s legacy of multi-modal transportation innovations, Frog Ferry will launch a two-year passenger ferry pilot service on the Willamette River between Cathedral Park and RiverPlace, a beautiful and diverse stretch of the river.
-For the pilot project, FF will lease a brand new, 70-passenger vessel; an RFP for the vessel will be issued in Fall 2021 once/if federal funding is secured.
+For the pilot project, FF will lease a brand new, 70-passenger vessel; an RFP for the vessel will be issued once funding is secured.
 The goals of the pilot project are to: introduce passenger ferry commuting to the region while assessing public appeal, refine the vessel design and user experience, and gather valuable real time data to advance the efficiencies and operational characteristics of the vessels planned for a full regional passenger ferry system.

 Estimated Autos Displaced: